stephentetley/factio/README.md

 Fact importing and exporting for the Flix programming language.
 Imports and exports CSV, SQLite and DuckDb.

+https://github.com/stephentetley/sheetio is a complementary project to read and write Excel files.
+This adds a lot of dependencies as it is built on top of Apache POI so it is developed as a separate project.

 ## Build instructions

 I currently build factio within a Flix compiler project in IntelliJ.